uswitch/ustyle/styleguide/content/design/usability-testing.md

       </div>
     </p>

-  <li>Error prevention - Even better than good error messages is a careful design which prevents a problem from occurring in the first place.</li>
+  <li><strong>Error prevention</strong> - Even better than good error messages is a careful design which prevents a problem from occurring in the first place.</li>
     <p>
       <div class="us-grid-row">
         <div class="us-col-md-8">